-These include various types of media texts. including newspapers, film and digital texts, fiction, non-fiction, poetry, dramatic performances and multimodal texts, with issues involving levels of themes and abstraction, higher order reasoning and intertextual references.
+These include various types of media texts. including newspapers, film and digital texts, fiction. non-fiction. poetry, dramatic performances and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
 Students develop critical understanding of the contemporary media and the differences between media texts.
-They also create а range imaginative, informative and persuasive types of texts including narratives, procedures, performances, reports, discussions, literary analyses, transformations of texts reviews.
+They also create а range imaginative, informative and persuasive types of texts including narratives, procedures, performances, reports, discussions, literary analyses, transformations of texts and reviews.

-- evaluate how text structures can be used in innovative ways by different authors - explain how the choice of language features, image and vocabulary contributes to the development of individual style - develop and justify their own interpretations of texts - evaluate other interpretations,
+- evaluate how text structures can be used in innovative ways by different authors - explain how the choice of language features, image and vocabulary contributes to the development of individual style

-- analysing the evidence used to support them - listen for ways features within texts can be manipulated to achieve particular effects - show how the selection of language features can achieve precision and stylistic effect - explain different viewpoints, attitudes, and perspectives through the development of cohesive and logical arguments - develop their own style by experimenting with language features, stylistic devices, text structures and images - create a wide range of texts to articulate complex ideas - make presentations and contribute actively to call and group discussions, building on other' ideas, solving problems justifying options and developing and expanding arguments - demonstrate understanding of grammar, vary vocabulary choices for impact, and accurately use spelling and punctuation when creating and editing texts
+- develop and justify their own interpretations of texts - evaluate other interpretations, analysing the evidence used to support them - listen for ways features within texts can be manipulated to achieve particular effects - show how the selection of language features can achieve precision and stylistic effect - explain different viewpoints, attitudes, and perspectives through the development of cohesive and logical arguments - develop their own style by experimenting with language features, stylistic devices, text structures and images - create a wide range of texts to articulate complex ideas - make presentations and contribute actively to call and group discussions, building on other ideas, solving problems justifying options and developing and expanding arguments - demonstrate understanding of grammar, vary vocabulary choices for impact, and accurately use spelling and punctuation when creating and editing texts

-Unit 1 Unit 2 Unit 3 Unit 4 Creating Future Perspectives • selection of dystopian texts First Nations Perspectives Novel study - Ghost Bird Creating Character Representations • Using class novel to create character representations Shakespeare's Representations Romeo & Juliet
+Unit 1 Unit 2 Unit 3 Unit 4 Creating Future Perspectives Shakespeare's Representations Perspectives in a Novel Novel study - Ghost Bird Creating Character Representations selection of dystopian texts Selection of Shakespearean films, plays and short story adaptions Using class novel to create character representations

+- Creative written

-- Imaginative written
+- EXAM Analytical written

 - Public audience written

-- Imaginative spokenAnalytical written
+- Creative spoken